bevacqua/rome/README.md

 `initialValue`     | Value used to initialize calendar.
-Takes `string`, `Date`, or `moment` `inputFormat`      | Format string used for the input field as well as the results of `rome` `invalidate`       | Ensures the date is valid when the field is blurred `max`              | Disallow dates past `max`.
+Takes `string`, `Date`, or `moment` `inputFormat`      | Format string used for the input field as well as the results of `rome` `invalidate`       | Ensures the date is valid when the field is blurred `strictParse`      | Ensures the date is of the given inputFormat before using it as value.
+The option is `false` by default `max`              | Disallow dates past `max`.
 Takes `string`, `Date`, or `moment` `min`              | Disallow dates before `min`.
 Takes `string`, `Date`, or `moment` `monthFormat`      | Format string used by the calendar to display months and their year